Olevova/testdog/README.md

 # testdog
+1.jump in your framework (VS code or else)
+2.clone repositore
-jump in your framework (VS code or else) clone repositore in terminal run command 'git install' after run command 'npm run test' after manipulation in dir dogsnavigator you can find index.html with report
+3.in terminal run command 'git install'
+4.after run command 'npm run test'
+5.after manipulation in dir dogsnavigator you can find index.html with report